yurizhukov/yurizhukov.github.io/_pages/about.md

 ---

-I am an experienced economist and international professional project manager.
+I am an experienced economist and an international professional project manager.
-You can find a copy of my CV [here](https://yurizhukov.github.io/files/Zhukov-CV-March-2025.pdf).
+You can find a copy of my CV [here](https://yurizhukov.github.io/files/Zhukov-CV-July-2025.pdf).

 Research interests